domesticatedviking/TextyMcSpeechy/README.md

 - https://www.tomshardware.com/raspberry-pi/add-any-voice-to-your-raspberry-pi-project-with-textymcspeechy
 - https://www.hackster.io/news/erik-bjorgan-makes-voice-cloning-easy-with-the-applio-and-piper-based-textymcspeechy-e9bcef4246fb

-## February 15 2025: More good news everyone:  TTS dojo with dockerized Piper nearly ready
+## February 16 2025: TTS dojo with dockerized Piper ready to use in docker-dev branch
 - Since installing Piper has become quite challenging due to complex dependency issues, I have made a version of the TTS dojo that runs Piper from a docker container.
 It is running well and will become the default branch when it is completely ready.
 - All the code needed to train models is finished in the `docker-dev` branch along with the `Dockerfile` and `docker-config.yml` necessary to build the required Docker image.
 It is ready to use if you know how to set it up.
-- There is no working setup script or guide yet.
-Those should be available next week.
+- There is now a prebuilt docker image on dockerhub for maximum convenience.
+- A basic install guide is now up as well

 ## February 2025: tutorials for using custom Piper voices within Home Assistant OS.
 - I couldn't find a guide for using custom Piper voices in Home Assistant OS, so [I wrote my own](docs/using_custom_voices_in_home_assistant_os.md).